-The school continued to implement the Australian Curriculum and develop program units in English, Mathematics, History and Geography and enbed literacy and numeract skills in all units of work.
-We reviewed our senior programs to ensure it was meeting the needs of our senior students, providing them with suitable and sustainable future pathways, especially with regards to them achieving their Queensland Certificate of Education.
-We also continued to refine programs for our indigenous students.
+The school continued to implement the Australian Curriculum and develop program units in English, Mathematics, History and Geography and embed literacy and numeracy skills in all units of work.
+We reviewed our senior programs to ensure they were meeting the needs of our senior students, providing them with suitable and sustainable future pathways, especially with regards to students achieving their Queensland Certificate of Education.
+We also continued to refine programs for our Indigenous students.
+An emphasis was placed on the school's 'Learning at Caboolture' strategy, focussing on student engagement, attendance, behaviour and quality teaching and we implemented the 'Investing for

-An emphasis was placed on the school's 'Learning at Caboolture' strategy focussing on student engagement, attendance, behaviour and quality teaching and we implemented the Great Results Guaranteed initiatives including the introduction of teacher coaching.
+Success' initiatives including the expansion of teacher coaching and the introduction of STEM programs.
 There was a strong focus on catering for the needs of all our students through classroom differentiation.